canisminor1990/canisminor-colors/src/ScaleTest/index.md

 # ScaleTest

-a component to display the result of scale contrast testing in accordance with WCAG guidelines.
+A component to display the result of scale contrast testing in accordance with WCAG guidelines.

 ## Example